-Her public writing and photographs have appeared in The New York Times, The Guardian, Guernica Magazine of Arts and Politics, The Nation, The Times Literary Supplement, Women’s Review of Books, and Truth Out, among others.
-She has three books in progress: Unquiet Ghosts of the Forever War (Duke U.P).
-Skin Hunger.
+Anne McClintock has three books in progress: Unquiet Ghosts.
+From the Forever War to Climate Chaos (Duke U.P Trade Series); Skin Hunger.
 A Chronicle of Sex, Money and Desire (Jonathan Cape); and Planet of Intimate Trespass (Routledge).
-She held the Simone de Beauvoir chair at the University of Wisconsin-Madison for 15 years.
-Her writing has been translated into 13 languages.
+McClintock held the Simone de Beauvoir chair at the University of Wisconsin-Madison for 15 years.

 McClintock's work has been translated into 16 languages.
 Overall citations: 16,726